iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 2 reviews"/>
 </p>

+> As others have stated, when first downloaded this past fall, it notified me of possible exposures.
+However since December 16, it has been inactive.
+I have restarted the phone, checked and updated settings, still it shows Dec 16.
+I was really excited about this app only to be disappointed after a few months.<br> :date: __2021-01-30 01:52:12__

 > My last update is from December 17th, 2020.
 I don't see an option to manually refresh/check.<br> :date: __2021-01-24 22:08:22__

 > App is not "CHECKING " on a daily basis.
 Last time checked shows December 13??<br> :date: __2021-01-18 18:15:29__